Amshu0-0/COTS-APIs101/3-creating-movie-api/README.md

 ## Continuing Our Router

-To keep these routes organized create a `routes` folder and within it create a file `movies_routes.js`.
+To keep these routes organized, create a `routes` folder and within it create a file `movies_routes.js`.
 All routes defined in this file will have the prefix `/movies`.
 Since they all have the same prefix, we do not need to specify it in this route controller, and instead we can define it in the `index.js` file when we link the router into the application.

-In our router file we will reference our actions from our `movies_controller.js` file to be called at the appropriate endpoints:
+In our router file we will reference our actions from `movies_controller.js` to be called at the appropriate endpoints:

 ```js
 const router = require("express").Router();